aakanksha-singh-hub/QueryBot/README.md

 4. Go to **Chat** and ask questions in natural language.
 5. View results in a table and as visualizations.
 6. Export results as CSV, Excel, or JSON.
+7. Click the **🔊 Speak Answer** button next to assistant responses to hear them read aloud.

 ---